projectmesa/mesa-frames/examples/boltzmann_wealth/README.md

 ## Performance & Benchmarking

-Use the shared benchmarking CLI to compare scaling, checkout `benchmarks/README.md`.
+Use the shared benchmarking CLI to compare scaling, check out `benchmarks/README.md`.

 ## Programmatic Use